tjpranic/BigDecimal/README.md

 Future Considerations & Concerns
 -----------
 - Everything needs thorough testing.
-- Performance was not taken into account during development
 - The algorithms used are simple, naive algorithms which may not have the best performance

 License